 Click on a letter below to jump to that section of the glossary.

-Butterworth filters are high quality, ultra-flat electronic filters which exhibit minimal phase shift when compared to other crossover filters.
+Butterworth filters are high quality, ultra-flat electronic filters which, unfortunately, exhibit some phase shift around the crossover point, compared to other crossover filters.
 Butterworth filters are the most commonly used filters for protecting drivers from playing the wrong frequencies.

 A capacitor, or cap, placed in series with a speaker acts as a high-pass filter, allowing only frequencies above the crossover point to pass through.